-- 1. The root is black.

-- 2. All leaf nodes are black.

-- 4. If a node is red then both its children are black.
+- 1. The root is black. - 2.
+All leaf nodes are black. - 3.
+For each node, all paths to descendant leaves contain the same number of black nodes. - 4.
+If a node is red then both its children are black.

 The null-pointers in a binary search tree are replaced by pointers to special null-vertices, that do not carry any object-data.